BleuBleu/FamiStudio/Docs/docs/export.md

 Other options:

-* **Separate channel files** : Will output each channel in a seperate audio file.
+* **Separate channel files** : Will output each channel in a separate audio file.
-* **Seperate intro file** : Will output the part before the loop point (intro) in a seperate file.
+* **Separate intro file** : Will output the part before the loop point (intro) in a separate file.
 * **Stereo** : Will output a stereo file and will allow setting the panning % in the channel list.

-Note that the quality of the MP3 encoding may not going to be as good as full fledge mp3 encoder such as LAME, but should be good enough for sending quick previews to people.
+Note that the quality of the MP3 encoding may not going to be as good as full fledged MP3 encoder such as LAME, but should be good enough for sending quick previews to people.

 ![](images/ExportWav.png#center)